 I also had a Firestone lager and some pinot noir.
 It was all very delicious.
 I received a very cool wooden sign from Alastair Cooke as part of the Yankee gift swap.
 Emre also gave each of us some real Turkish Delight.

 Wednesday morning was breakfast at the hotel, consisting of scrambled eggs, sausage, pancake, bacon, and coffee.
-During the pre-TFD delegate meeting, I was given OpenTechCast, VirtualBonzo.com, and TFD stickers.
+During the pre-TFD delegate meeting, I was given some OpenTechCast, VirtualBonzo.com, and TFD stickers.

 During the Ixia session I had a coffee.
 At NetApp I had 2 still spring waters.
-Lunch at NetApp was antioxidant salad with feta cheese and pomegranate vinaigrette, braised short ribs with chilli citrus marinade, grilled salmon with feta and olive, and grilled asparagus.
+Lunch at NetApp was an antioxidant salad with feta cheese and pomegranate vinaigrette, braised short ribs with chilli citrus marinade, grilled salmon with feta and olive, and grilled asparagus.
 I also had a chocolate chip cookie after lunch.
 We had the dinner / reception at Faz Restaurant in San Jose.
 There was a variety of finger food on offer, including Mediterranean Bruschetta, black sesame encrusted Ahi Tuna with wasabi, vegetarian spring rolls with teriyaki dipping sauce, crab cakes with chipotle aioli, and fire-roasted beef mini-kabobs.
 I had 3 Modelo Especial beers, and 2 Firestone lagers at the hotel.